How to Make a Budget in 7 Easy Steps

 However, if you still have debt, you can also include extra principal payments in this 20%.
 Getting out of debt is an investment in your future, and the 50/30/20 rule knows that.

 What is left over after your spending on “Needs” and “Saving” is the maximum you can spend on wants.
-This is your quality of life spending, like your cell phone’s data plan, date night, Chinese take-out, and new clothes.
+This is your quality of life spending, like choosing between an unlimited or a budget cell phone data plan, going all out or having a cheap date night, or choosing between a 5-star restaurant and ordering Chinese take-out.

 You’ll want to reflect on the spending categories you compiled earlier from your last few months of spending.
 What items were left after removing the needs?
 Does the sum fit in the remaining 30% of your budget?
 And if not, where can you cut?